zulip/zulip-terminal/README.md

 If you are still facing problems, please discuss it at [#zulip-terminal](https://chat.zulip.org/#narrow/stream/206-zulip-terminal) or open an issue for it mentioning your terminal name, version, and OS.

-##### [DEV] No effect on Zulip Terminal on making local changes

-This means that you have installed both Normal and development versions of zulip-terminal.
-For running the development version, call
-`pipenv run zulip-term` from the cloned / downloaded `zulip-terminal` directory.

 ##### Above mentioned hotkeys don't work as described